DimaM-BeStreet/AttenDance/PROJECT_OVERVIEW.md

 ### Firestore Rules
 - Super admins: Full access to all data
-- Managers: Full access to their business data only
+- Admins: Full access to their studio data only
-- Teachers: Read-only access to their classes and students
+- Teachers: Read access to their classes and students, write access to attendance and temp-students
 - Proper validation on all writes
 - No public access without authentication
+- Temp-students: Teachers can create, admins can read/update/convert

 ### Teacher Link Security
 - Links contain unique tokens (UUID)